AllenInstitute/cell_labeling_app/README.md

 ssh -L 5000:localhost:5000 -N -f -l <username> <domain name of computer in step (1)>
 ```

-4. Open the file `src/client/index.html` in a browser
+4. Go to localhost:5000 in a browser

 ## Notes